The-Code-Dose/thecodedose-website/_data/modules/2023-04-26-comments-in-javascript.md

 Though comments are helpful for making your code more understandable, but they shouldn't be relied on too heavily.
 It's always a good idea to write clear and easy-to-understand code first and use comments only when necessary.

 By following best practices for writing comments, you can ensure that they are helpful and easy to read, making it easier for other developers to work with your code.

-Read the next blog in this series here: [Variables & Constants in JavaScript](https://www.thecodedose.com/blog/variables-and-constants-in-javascript)